cwilbar04/gcp-end-to-end-nba-predictions/README.md

 The home page serves as a landing page that shows you the current options available on the web page.
 As of 3/14/21 these are to navigate to the "Choose Teams" page to get ML Prediction results or navigate to the "Upcoming Games" page to view upcoming games in the next 14 days.

 Navigating to the "Choose Teams" page displays a form for the end user to choose a Home Team and an Away Team along with a specific Model to use.
-The Team names you can select are the list of document names in the team_model_data collection (see information on the [nba_model_game_refresh](#function-information) below for more info).
+The Team names you can select are the list of document names in the team_model_data collection (see information on the [nba_model_game_refresh](#function-information) function below for more info).
 This ensures that there will be appropriate data for the team you selected because the PREDICT function uses the data stored in these documents.
 The Model list is created by calling the model_list function in the google-bigquery python function and displays the name of all models that exist in the NBA dataset.
 Future enhancements will replace the display name with a "friendly name" and display more information about the specifics of the model.

 When you choose "Submit" on the "Choose Teams" page a "POST" request is sent that uses the form data as an input in to the predicted_pointspread function in the [model.py](/webapp/model.py) script.
 This function gets the list of features for the selected model using the ML.FEATURE_INFO function passed as a query using a BigQuery Client.
 It also gets the fields stored in the Firestore document for both the Home Team and Away Team selction.
 The function then has logic to get the predicted spread by dynamically creating a BigQuery statement using the ML.PREDICT function to the Model submitted on the form and passing the values from Firestore for each team for all of the features that are included in the chosen Model.
 The result is then interpreted as a win/loss for the home team and passed as a readable statment to display to the end user.
 Future enhancments will seek to include more information than just the predicted point spread to get a better understanding of the confidence of the prediction.